Faggot (unit): Background

 Sometimes called a short faggot, a faggot of sticks equals a bundle of wood sticks or billets that is 3 ft in length and 2 ft in circumference.
 The measurement was standardised in ordinances by 1474.
 A small short faggot was also called a nicket.
 A brush-faggot (sometimes shortened to brush) was a bundle of similar size made of brushwood.

 A long faggot of sticks equals a bundle larger than 3 ft long.
-In a book on slang used at Winchester College fire-dogs were fire basket (andirons) that could hold long faggots, and half-faggots were smaller andirons that could only hold short faggots and were later converted for use with coal.
+In a book on slang used at Winchester College fire-dogs were fire baskets (andirons) that could hold long faggots, and half-faggots were smaller andirons that could only hold short faggots and were later converted for use with coal.

 A long faggot was also called a kidd faggot, kid, kide, or kidde being Middle English for firewood in bundles.

 A fascine (or bavin) is a type of long faggot which is approximately 13 to 20 ft long and 8 to 9 in in diameter and used to maintain earthworks such as trenches.

 A faggot was also a unit of weight used to measure iron or steel rods or bars totaling 120 lb.